A think piece by Graeme Trask

 It seems to me more people are selling their homes by auction — and they’re doing so in record numbers.

-But with the present market uncertainty it means buyers are cautious in their approach when bidding, leaving many properties unsold at auction..
+But with the present market uncertainty it means buyers are cautious in their approach when bidding, leaving many properties unsold at auction, many of whom are wondering How to bid successfully at auction?..

 Market prices have been fluctuating, and buyers are uncertain about values and this makes them reluctant to commit themselves.